vidushi014/ADVERT_Engage_2022/README.md

 In the project directory, run `npm install` to install all the dependencis. then run `npm start` to run the application on localhost.
 Use `npm run build` to create a production build (in **\build** folder) for deployment.
 ### Dependencies
-ADVERT runs on **Node js** and uses **React JS** for front end and Following the dependencies used by Shop24x7 :
+ADVERT runs on **Node js** and uses **React JS** for front end and Following the dependencies used by ADVERT :
 - @emotion/react
 - @emotion/styled
 - @mui/icons-material